neoarz/tweety-api/README.md

   }' --output tweet.png
 ```

 The API will return a PNG image of the tweet.
-You can customize the profile image by providing an `avatar` URL.
+You can customize the profile image by providing an `avatar` URL